USD ($)

 «What is Cloud Technology and Career ...

-Virtualization in cloud computing allows multiple operating systems and applications to run simultaneously on the same hardware, increasing efficiency and flexibility.
-It has transformed the IT landscape, as now enterprises can create virtual versions of systems and services to maximize the use of physical resources.
+Virtualization is the process that enables multiple operating systems and applications to run concurrently on the same hardware, resulting in improved efficiency and flexibility.
+Virtualization in cloud computing has transformed the IT landscape, allowing enterprises to create virtual versions of systems and services, thereby optimizing the use of physical resources.

 Become a Certified Cloud EngineerTrain for the Google Associate Cloud Engineer Certification with this course.Explore course